 - Bambusa malingensis: Also known as Seabreeze, this is another clumping bamboo of Chinese, sub-tropical origin.
 As the name suggests, this is a great species to grow in coastal areas like Florida, Texas and California.
 But it also grows well elsewhere, so long as it stays above 20º F. Although it’s clumper, it grows quickly and makes a good privacy screen.
 Tightly clumping, dark green culms grow about 40 feet tall and about 2-2.5 inches in diameter.

 - Bambusa textilis gracilis: Commonly known as Graceful bamboo, this is another one of the most popular species of bamboo, especially for privacy screens.
-The shoots grow tall, upright and elegant, as the name would imply, producing a wonderful canopy of foliage.
+It’s also one of the best-tasting varieties for tea.
+As for the plant, the culms grow tall, upright and elegant, as the name would imply, producing a wonderful canopy of foliage.
 Again, like all members of the genus Bambusa, this is a tropical, clumping species.
 It prefers warmer climates but can handle winter temperatures down to about 20º F. Under ideal conditions, it can get about 30 tall, with poles just over an inch in diameter.